-3. Implement policies and practices aimed at reducing the risk of surgical site infections.
+M 3.
+Implement policies and practices aimed at reducing the risk of surgical site infections.
 These policies and practices meet regulatory requirements and are aligned with evidence-based guidelines (for example, the Centers for Disease Control and Prevention (CDC) and/or professional organization guidelines).

-- 4. As part of the effort to reduce surgical site infections: - Conduct periodic risk assessments for surgical site infections in a time frame determined by the hospital.
-Select surgical site infection measures using best practices or evidence-based guidelines. - Monitor compliance with best practices or evidence-based guidelines. - Evaluate the effectiveness of prevention efforts. - Note: Surveillance may be targeted to certain procedures based on the hospital's risk assessment. - 5.
+- As part of the effort to reduce surgical site infections: - Conduct periodic risk assessments for surgical site infections in a time frame determined by the organization. - Select surgical site infection measures using best practices or evidence-based guidelines. - Monitor compliance with best practices or evidence-based guidelines. - Evaluate the effectiveness of prevention efforts. - Note: Surveillance may be targeted to certain procedures based on the organization's risk assessment. - 5.
 Measure surgical site infection rates for the first 30 days following procedures that do not involve inserting implantable devices and for the first year following procedures involving implantable devices.
-The hospital's measurement strategies follow evidence-based guidelines. - Note: Surveillance may be targeted to certain procedures based on the hospital's risk assessment. - 6.
-Provide process and outcome (for example, surgical site infection rate) measure results to key stakeholders. - 7.
-Administer antimicrobial agents for prophylaxis for a particular procedure or disease according to evidence-based best practices. - 8.
-When hair removal is necessary, use clippers or depilatories.
-Note: Shaving is an inappropriate hair removal method.
+The organization's measurement strategies follow evidence-based guidelines.

+- Note: Surveillance may be targeted to certain procedures based on the organization's risk assessment. - Provide process and outcome (for example, surgical site infection rate) measure results to key stakeholders.
+6.

+- 7. - Administer antimicrobial agents for prophylaxis for a particular procedure or disease according to methods cited in scientific literature or endorsed by professional organizations.